rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-grav-cms/index.md

 ![Grav Default Site](Grav_Default_Site_1200.png)

-After deployment, next steps are described in the following sections.

 #### Log in as administrator and configure the site

 Log in using the pre-configured project administrator account at `https://<your_domain>/admin`.
 The administrator account's username and password are defined in your configuration file (as the variables `project_admin_username` and `project_admin_password`).